GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 ### FIDO 2 Devices

-Analog to u2f devices, fido 2 device resources adhere to the more current Fido 2.0 initiative (WebAuthn + CTAP).
+Fido 2 device resources adhere to the more current Fido 2.0 initiative (WebAuthn + CTAP).
+From a SCIM viewpoint they are very similar to u2f devices.
 The following is a summary of features of a Fido Device SCIM resource:

 - Schema URN: `urn:ietf:params:scim:schemas:core:2.0:Fido2Device`